[This is part of my How to Install Moldings series.]

 Learn from My Mistake

-When Jennifer and I decided to upgrade the moldings in our Tucson townhouse, I had to replace all of the professional-grade tools I sold after changing careers from finish carpentry to wildlife field biology.
+When I decided to upgrade the moldings in a Tucson townhouse project, I had to replace all of the professional-grade tools I sold after changing careers from finish carpentry to wildlife field biology.

-I was in a rush to get started and had a limited budget, and so I bought poor-quality miter and table saws.
+I was in a rush to get started and had a limited budget, and so I ended up buying poor-quality miter and table saws.
 I thought that it wouldn’t matter that much.
 It does.
 And I regret these two purchases.

 Here’s the silver lining in my poor tool choice tale of woe; if I can install beautiful moldings with inadequate tools, you can certainly do the same or better with the great tools you have or are going to buy.